 - Pain in the arm near the shot site

-These side effects may be more common after the second dose and are a sign that your body is building protection.
+These side effects may be more common after subsequent doses and are a sign that your body is building protection.
 Side effects typically go away within 1-2 days after vaccination.

 Is the COVID‑19 vaccine safe for children with chronic health conditions?